 In addition, it's impossible for the TagDebugger to recognize and categorize every single request on any website.
 The TagDebugger only recognizes a specific list of vendors, so if a rogue script with an unrecognized signature is piggybacking off one of your other tags, the TagDebugger won't recognize it.

-The next level up in detecting piggybacking tags is using a tool like ObservePoint's Tag Hierarchy.
-Like the debugger, Tag Hierarchy has a library of recognized tags that it can easily identify and portray in a human-readable format.
-Tag Hierarchy can drastically simplify the process of discovering tags and seeing how they arrived on your site.
+The next level up in detecting piggybacking tags is using a tool like ObservePoint's Tag Initiators.
+Like the debugger, Tag Initiators has a library of recognized tags that it can easily identify and portray in a human-readable format.
+Tag Initiators can drastically simplify the process of discovering tags and seeing how they arrived on your site.

-Like the debugger, Tag Hierarchy will only display tags with recognized signatures.
-As a result, the Hierarchy may not detect malicious piggybacking tags that don't match a known signature.
+Like the debugger, Tag Initiators will only display tags with recognized signatures.
+As a result, the hierarchy may not detect malicious piggybacking tags that don't match a known signature.

 Don't lose hope yet.
 The most robust solution for identifying rogue & piggybacking tags is the following.